magnesj/ResInsight/docs/Completions.md

 ### Modelling of Fishbone Completions

-To add new fishbones completions, select the «New Fishbones Subs Definition”.
+To add new fishbones completions, select the **New Fishbones Subs Definition**.
 This menu item is available by right clicking on **Wells** in the Porject Tree or right clicking on the well in the view.

 ![]({{ site.baseurl }}/images/Completions_AddNew.png)